Solved! What Are These Tiny Red Bugs In My Home?

 Green grass, sprouting shrubs, and flourishing flowers make for an irresistible feast no clover mite could turn down.
 But when they’ve gorged on all the green goodness of front lawns, they often set their sights on houseplants in people’s homes.
 These bugs often squeeze through cracks and windows to reach and enjoy their indoor feasts.

-To keep these unwelcome guests out of the home, be sure to seal all cracks and holes at the base of the house that could be the perfect entry point for clover mites.
-For homeowners who like letting a nice breeze or fresh air in through open windows, make sure they’re equipped with tight-fitting screens that are free from holes and tears.
+To keep these unwelcome guests from invading their space, residents will want to be sure to seal all cracks and holes at the base of the house that could be the perfect entry point for clover mites.
+For those who like letting a nice breeze or fresh air in through open windows, they’ll want to make sure the windows are equipped with tight-fitting screens that are free from holes and tears.

 You’ll usually find clover mites on the sunniest side of the house, facing south.